-The Owner may request the Consultant to file applications for any required building permit approvals at any time following the beginning of C-Phase.
+The Owner may request the Consultant to file applications for any site permits except those that are the responsibility of the Owner's Contractor(s) at any time following the beginning of C-Phase.
 The Consultant will provide all documents required by regulatory agencies and supply the Owner with one copy of each submitted item.